 - Business Planning Estimate: The Annual Business Plan for any given financial year is completed by Q4 of the previous financial year.
 This is to be approved by the Board of Directors.
 The Treasury aspects of the Business Plan will cover the following: - a) Cash Flows: The funding requirement for the period is arrived at based on the business growth, collections, repayments and expenses.
 The borrowings requirement is arrived at considering liability maturities and equity infusion, if any.
-Also taking into consideration the Capital Adequacy Ratio requirement, the extent of funding through sub-debt/ perpetual debt, as necessary, is determined.
-Balance borrowing is made through the various sources of borrowings available to the Company (i.e. as either bank borrowings / market borrowings / securitization / ECB etc. or mix of any of these).
-The process of borrowing is covered in resource mobilization/planning policy. - b) Borrowing mix: The ideal mix of short-term borrowings and long-term borrowings is arrived at considering the projected ALM.
-The borrowing mix is based on the ALM and will follow the trend of asset maturities, whereby shorter tenure requirements are met through CPs, WCDL/CC & ICDs and long-term requirements are met through Term loans, NCDs, MLDs, Covered Bonds, ECB & Offshore borrowings like Masala bonds or INR bonds listed offshore etc.
+The borrowings of the Company are made through the various sources of borrowings available to the Company (i.e either as bank borrowings / market borrowings / securitization / ECB etc. or mix of any of these).
+The process / mix of borrowing are covered in resource planning policy. - b) Borrowing mix: The ideal mix of short-term borrowings and long-term borrowings is arrived at considering the projected ALM.
+The borrowing mix is based on the ALM and will follow the trend of asset maturities, whereby shorter tenure requirements are met

-c) Interest rate estimate: Inputs are obtained from discussions with market makers, debt arrangers/ Treasury desk of banks on the expected interest rates for the financial year for which business plan is being prepared.
-Coupled with the company's financial position, rating and cost of incremental debt, the final borrowing rates are determined and business projections are built.

-For existing borrowings, the prevailing rate of interest is considered irrespective of whether the borrowing is a fixed rate / floating rate borrowing.
-Given the interest spreads and margins of the company, increase in MCLR, etc. may not present a huge anomaly and hence it is not factored into the business plan.

-- d) Maturity profile: The repayment amounts on account of existing borrowings are taken into consideration while drawing up the funding requirement.
+- through CPs, WCDL/CC & ICDs and long-term requirements are met through Term loans, NCDs, MLDs, ECB & Offshore borrowings etc. - c) Interest rate estimate: Inputs are obtained from discussions with market makers, debt arrangers/ Treasury desk of banks on the expected interest rates for the financial year for which business plan is being prepared.
+Coupled with the company's financial position, rating and cost of incremental debt, the final borrowing rates are determined and business projections are built. - For existing borrowings, the prevailing rate of interest is considered irrespective of whether the borrowing is a fixed rate / floating rate borrowing.
+Given the interest spreads and margins of the company, increase in MCLR, etc may not present a huge anomaly and hence it is not factored into the business plan. - d) Maturity profile: The repayment amounts on account of existing borrowings are taken into consideration while drawing up the funding requirement.
 Likewise, the interest servicing on such borrowings is also taken into consideration. - e) Interest cost: Month wise and borrowing type wise interest cost including processing fee/ arranger fee are estimated and the likely finance cost (interest cost+ processing/arranger fee) is arrived at for each month/quarter, aggregating to the financial year.
 The existing charges on account of processing fee/ arranger fee already paid and not yet fully amortized, are also considered. - f) Board Resolution and Rating Limits: The monthly closing borrowings are also estimated from the same workings.
 The level of closing borrowings is compared to the overall borrowings resolution and limits applicable to each type of borrowings.
-The projected borrowings limits are checked against available approved limit and, if required, it would be enhanced. - g) Securitization cap: The overall cap for securitization is to be estimated for the Financial year as per the Business Plan and checked for validity such as availability of assets, market appetite, liquidity, rate etc. - Revised Estimate: On a quarterly basis the borrowings are updated for the actual borrowings, latest cash flows and estimation is done for the balance period.
+The projected borrowings limits are checked against available approved limit and, if required, this would be enhanced. - Revised Estimate: On a quarterly basis the borrowings are updated for the actual borrowings, latest cash flows and estimation is done for the balance period.
 Comparison with budget is also provided.
 This is discussed in the monthly ALCO meetings, however, the bottoms-up business plan is generally not revisited unless there is a drastic change in the economic situation. - Projected ALM: Based on the business asset growth, product segment wise maturity pattern is plotted in respective time buckets.
 The repayments of existing borrowings' maturities are also plotted on the respective time buckets.
 Plan for borrowings including borrowings mix as explained above, estimated closing borrowings and their maturity patterns are estimated.
 Basis this the gaps, if any, in time buckets are ascertained and fresh borrowings mix is estimated for the proposed borrowings as per Business Plan.